3.2 Dashboard

 - New Users – Number of users who registered within the selected date range.
 The percentage change is calculated relative to the previous period.

-- Number of Transactions – Total completed blockchain transactions for all units for the period.
+- Number of Transactions – Total completed blockchain transactions for all assets for the period.

 - Transaction Amount – Total USD equivalent value of all token purchases during the selected period.